Reviews You Can Rely On

 The liner pads provide excellent contact points with the helmet's body, and our testers found these pads to be extremely comfortable and not hold heat or moisture.
 We did read some reviews that stated this helmet is not well suited to round head shapes, but our various testers did not find this to be true.
 The helmet does have a longer and narrower shape than other models tested.
 As with any equipment you plan to wear for extended periods, it is worth trying on before you buy, as comfort can be quite subjective.

-The chin strap webbing is not as supple as other models we tested but sits comfortably against the mandible.
-We prefer a helmet with minimal contact points as this promotes cooling and reducing pressure points.
-After riding all day, the Ventral Air felt lighter than its 295 grams in a size large.
+The chin strap webbing is not as supple as other models we tested, but once customized to the wearer's head, it sits comfortably against the mandible.
+We prefer a helmet with minimal contact points as this promotes cooling and reduces pressure points.
+After riding all day, the Ventral Air felt lighter than its 308 grams in a size Medium would believe.
 Overall, this is an extremely comfortable helmet if it fits your head.

 Ventilation